ywesseloh/application-tracker/frontend/ARCHITECTURE.md

 # Frontend architecture

 React SPA for the kanban board.
-One feature module (`applications`) owns UI, React Query hooks, and pure board/cache helpers.
-The shared layer provides the HTTP client and a reusable error banner.
+Feature modules own UI and domain helpers; the shared layer provides the HTTP client, auth session stores, and a reusable error banner.

 There is **no client-side router** — create/edit/detail are overlays driven by local state on the board.
+Auth gating lives in `App.tsx`.

 ## High-level structure